Empagliflozin: Medical uses

-In the United States, empagliflozin is indicated to reduce the risk of cardiovascular death and hospitalization for heart failure in adults with heart failure; to reduce the risk of sustained decline in eGFR in chronic kidney disease, hospitalization in adults with chronic kidney disease at risk of progression and cardiovascular death; to reduce the risk of cardiovascular death in adults with type 2 diabetes and established cardiovascular disease; and as an adjunct to diet and exercise to improve glycemic control in people aged ten years of age and older with type 2 diabetes.
+In the United States, empagliflozin is indicated to reduce the risk of cardiovascular death and hospitalization for heart failure in adults; to reduce the risk of sustained decline in eGFR in chronic kidney disease, hospitalization in adults with chronic kidney disease at risk of progression and cardiovascular death; to reduce the risk of cardiovascular death in adults with type 2 diabetes and established cardiovascular disease; and as an adjunct to diet and exercise to improve glycemic control in people aged ten years of age and older with type 2 diabetes.

 In the European Union, empagliflozin is indicated in people aged ten years of age and older for the treatment of insufficiently controlled type 2 diabetes as an adjunct to diet and exercise; as monotherapy when metformin is considered inappropriate due to intolerance; in addition to other medicinal products for the treatment of diabetes.
 It is indicated in adults for the treatment of symptomatic chronic heart failure; and it is indicated in adults for the treatment of chronic kidney disease.

-Regardless of the presence of diabetes, Empagliflozin can lower the risk of cardiovascular death and hospitalisation for heart failure, and reduce kidney function decline, when added to standard heart failure treatment in patients with heart failure with a reduced or preserved ejection fraction.
+Regardless of the presence of diabetes, empagliflozin can lower the risk of cardiovascular death and hospitalization for heart failure, and reduce kidney function decline, when added to standard heart failure treatment in patients with a reduced or preserved ejection fraction.

 Diabetes

 Empagliflozin is indicated in adults with type 2 diabetes and established cardiovascular disease to reduce the risk of cardiovascular death; and as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.

 In June 2023, the US Food and Drug Administration (FDA) expanded the indication, as an addition to diet and exercise, to improve blood sugar control in children 10 years and older with type 2 diabetes.

 Empagliflozin has shown beneficial effects on cardiovascular morbidity and mortality in patients with type 2 diabetes.
 Additionally, large-scale randomised controlled trials have demonstrated that empagliflozin decreases heart failure hospitalisations and cardiovascular mortality in adults with heart failure, whether they have reduced, mid-range, or preserved left ventricular ejection fraction and regardless of type 2 diabetes status.
 There is evidence from high quality studies that empagliflozin can also help to slow the rate of kidney function decline.
 Irrespective of diabetes status, benefit was observed in those with mild, moderate or severe loss of kidney function.
 People started on empagliflozin may first see a decrease in kidney function before their glomerular filtration rate stabilises.
 Greatest benefit was demonstrated in those who had severe loss of kidney function, higher risk of kidney function worsening and background of diabetes.

-For diabetes treatment, Empagliflozin is also available as the fixed-dose combinations empagliflozin/linagliptin, empagliflozin/metformin, and empagliflozin/linagliptin/metformin.
+Empagliflozin is also available as the fixed-dose combinations empagliflozin/linagliptin, empagliflozin/metformin, and empagliflozin/linagliptin/metformin.